giros-dit/containerlab-cellular-testbeds/README.md

 In order to run the scenarios, you need to have the following:
 - A machine running either a native or virtualized 64-bit _Linux_ operating system with a fairly good amount of available RAM and storage.
 	- Depending on your system limitations and the usage of your operating system, a good, minimum recommendation would be to have 16 GB of RAM and 128 GB of storage.
 However, a more limited system could also run these scenarios without issues.
 	- Since the core functionality of the scenarios runs on _Docker_ containers, any _Linux_ distribution can be used.
-However, for maximum compatibility of libraries and dependencies we have used _Ubuntu 20.04 LTS_.
-You may want to use this or a newer version.
+However, for maximum compatibility of libraries and dependencies we have used _Ubuntu 20.04 LTS_ and _Ubuntu 22.04 LTS_.
+You may want to use these or newer versions.
 Nevertheless, if you prefer another distribution, feel free to use it, but notice that the installation instructions for any library and dependency will vary.
 	- If you use _Windows_ 10 or 11, _WSL2_ may work, but bear in mind that we haven't tested it.
 - You can find the installation instructions for _Containerlab_ along with more documentation at this link: https://containerlab.dev/install/.
 This tool relies on _Docker_, so you must also install it on your machine.
 - Some inter-container connectivity relies on _Open vSwitch_ bridges, so you must install it as well.
-- The connectivity between _Containerlab_ topologies and between scenarios and the Internet is done via the `virbr0` bridge provided by the `libvirt` library, so you must install it.
+- The connectivity between _Containerlab_ topologies, and between scenarios and the Internet is done via the `virbr0` bridge provided by the `libvirt` library, so you must install it.
 - For traffic capturing, you need to install _Wireshark_ on your system.

 ### Featured implementations